anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.rst

 Acceleration Adaptation Layer (AAL) of how they are used from the Network Functions for their Radio-near functions.

 A potential alignment between Anuket and O-RAN that could be investigated is to see if Anuket could serve as an under-cloud to the O-Cloud.
-This would require Anuket to support the O-RAN HW Accelerators (as stated in RM Ch3 section Example of O-RAN AAL Interface :ref:`chapters/chapter03:example of o-ran acceleration abstraction layer interface` and a Layer2-centric networking infrastructure.
+This would require an analyzis how an Anuket Reference Architecure based on open source technology can support the O-RAN HW Accelerators (as stated in RM Ch3 section Example of O-RAN AAL Interface :ref:`chapters/chapter03:example of o-ran acceleration abstraction layer interface` and a Layer2-centric networking infrastructure.
 It would enable the operators to have an internal Telco Cloud that supports both Core and RAN Network Functions, and in the extension possibly also other workloads in a shared Cloud that supports required Telco features and characteristics.

 .. figure:: ../figures/RM-Ch08-Anuket_as_undercloud_O-RAN-Image-1.png
    :name: Anuket as potential under-cloud to O-Clouds in O-RAN